jnozzi/cocoadev.com/markdown/GettingWebAddressOfFiles.md

 ----

 You would have to create it.
-Get the IP address using     General/[[NSHost currentHost] address] and then use General/NSString's     stringByAppendingPathComponent method to append to that the current OS X user name and then the file name.
+Get the IP address using     [[NSHost currentHost] address] and then use NSString's     stringByAppendingPathComponent method to append to that the current OS X user name and then the file name.
 That make sense?

 ----

-I'm not sure what the best way to get the username is, but since the path "~" applies to the /User/<username>/ folder, you could maybe do...
-General/@"~" stringByExpandingTildeInPath] lastPathComponent] (untested!)
+I'm not sure what the best way to get the username is, but since the path "~" applies to the /User/<username>/ folder, you could maybe do...     @"~" stringByExpandingTildeInPath] lastPathComponent] (untested!)

 ----